What is ADLS Gen2 - and why it matters

 There’s a trade-off between both solutions, with neither fully covering the myriad of large scale analytics workloads that we commonly see.
-The data lake unification that ADLS Gen2 provides, allows users to take advantage of the best from both worlds in the same place.
+The data lake unification that ADLS Gen2 provides allows users to take advantage of the best of both in the same place.

 When setting up your Azure account, Azure won’t explicitly ask you if you want to set up and ADLS Gen2 account – you basically will be setting up a “Storage Account” that will be enabled to support ADLS Gen2.
 Many users might find that confusing.
 But a new Storage Account will generally be ADLS Gen2.

-What does ADLS Gen2 Brings to The Table?
+What does ADLS Gen2 bring to the table?

-Microsoft’s second delivery of Azure Data Lake Storage includes the best of both worlds – ADLS and Blob Storage including:
+Gen2 of Azure Data Lake Storage includes the best of both worlds – ADLS and Blob Storage:

 Azure Active Directory (AAD) integration provides users with seamless secure access to the apps they are working with in the Azure cloud.
 It also allows them to deploy, manage and monitor security policies across the entire environment.